The two-pion contribution to the hadronic vacuum polarization with staggered quarks

 At present, there are two commonly employed analysis-based approaches to address the signal-to-noise issue when computing $\amuL$, namely, the ``bounding'' and ``fit'' methods: \begin{itemize} \item \textbf{Bounding method} \cite{RBC:2018dos}: Two series of $\amuL$ values are obtained by replacing the correlation function, $\Ctconn$, with

 for upper and lower bounding energies, resulting in lower and upper bounds on $\Ctconn$, respectively.
 Here, $t_\textrm{cut}$ is a free parameter that ranges over the temporal extent of the lattice.
-The final result for $\amuL$ is obtained at the value of $t_\textrm{cut}$ where the two bounds meet.
-The lower energy bound is taken to be the free, lattice two-pion energy \cite{RBC:2018dos,Borsanyi:2020mff}, $E_{\textrm{bound}}= 2\sqrt{(2\pi/L)^2+M_\pi^2}$, where the pion mass, $M_\pi$, is computed on the same lattice ensemble.
+The final result for $\amuL$ is obtained at the value of $t_\textrm{cut}$ ( or range of values of $t_\textrm{cut}$) where the two bounds meet.
+The lower energy bound is taken to be the free, lattice two-pion energy \cite{RBC:2018dos,Borsanyi:2020mff}, $E_{\textrm{bound}}= 2\sqrt{(2\pi/L)^2+M_\pi^2}$.
 The energy appearing in \cref{eq:corrFuncSpecRepLargeT} is the interacting energy, which is smaller than the free energy due to the binding energy of the $\pi \pi$ state.
 However, this approximation is reasonable because the binding energy is small enough to shift $\amuL$ by only a small fraction of the total uncertainties currently achievable \cite{Budapest-Marseille-Wuppertal:2017okr}.\footnote{We find that this is true for the differences between interacting and free energies obtained in this work.} The upper energy bound, usually taken to be $E_{\textrm{bound}}=\infty$, can be improved by, instead, taking the ground state from a fit to $\Ctconn$.